doragasu/Balsamo/README.md

 A GNU Octave/Matlab script called wav2raw is provided under src/wav2raw, to convert 8 kHz MONO wav files to the RAW format used by BALSAMO.
 The src/wav2raw/README.md has additional details about how to use this script to generate the RAW audio files.

-Some features I might add (if I get the time and motivation)
+Some features I might add
 ============================================================

-- [x] Real time clock.
-Done!
-- [ ] Logging to a file inside the SD-card.
-This is also partially implemented, should be easy, but requires that the RTC is finished first.
+Some things I'm planning to add (if I get the time and motivation):

-- [ ] Call recording support.
-Should be easy using the free [dsPIC DSC Speex Speech Encoding/Decoding Library](http://www.microchip.com/stellent/idcplg?IdcService=SS_GET_PAGE&nodeId=1406&dDocName=en023610).
+- Call recording support.
+Recording should be relatively easy using the free [dsPIC DSC Speex Speech Encoding/Decoding Library](http://www.microchip.com/stellent/idcplg?IdcService=SS_GET_PAGE&nodeId=1406&dDocName=en023610), but I have to figure out a way to guess when the caller has hung.
 - [ ] Answering machine functionalities.
 Should also be very easy once voice recording is implemented.
-It will use the audio amplifier included in Rev.B PCB (but still untested)
+It will use the audio amplifier included in Rev.B PCB (already tested and working).
-- [ ] Different audio message playing depending on caller number.
+- Different audio message playing depending on caller number.
-- [ ] Use PWM to drive LCD backlight, so the variable resistor used to set backlight intensity can be removed.
+- Use PWM to drive LCD backlight, so the variable resistor used to set backlight intensity can be removed.

 Enjoy!